-The project site is located within the East SoMa Plan Area of the Eastern Neighborhoods Area Plan and does not support habitat for any candidate, sensitive or special status species.
-Implementation of the proposed project would not result in significant impacts on biological resources beyond those identified in the Eastern Neighborhoods PEIR.
+The project site is located within the Showplace Square/Potrero Hill plan area and does not support habitat for any candidate, sensitive or special status species.

+For these reasons, implementation of the proposed project would not result in significant impacts on biological resources beyond those identified in the Eastern Neighborhoods PEIR.

-Тор vics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 13. .
-GEOLOGY AND S project: OILS-Would the a) structures to potential ects, including the risk of olving: delineated on the r Earthquake Fault 2 State Geologist fo other substantial e wn earthquake fault, as nost recent Alquist-Priolo coning Map issued by the r the area or based on vidence of a known fault? of Mines and Geology 42.) ii) Strong seismic gro und shaking? \boxtimes iii) Seismic-related g liquefaction? round failure, including \boxtimes iv) Landslides? \boxtimes b) Result in substantial so topsoil? oil erosion or the loss of \boxtimes c) unstable, or that would d) sive soil, as defined in Uniform Building Code, s to life or property? e) the use of septic tanks of adequately supporting or alternative wastewater sewers are not available ewater? f) Change substantially unique geologic or phys the topography or any ical features of the site? \boxtimes g) Directly or indirectly paleontological resource geologic feature? \boxtimes
+Торі cs: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 13.
+EOLOGY AND SOILS-Would project: a) sub ose people or structures to potential stantial adverse effects, including the risk of s, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+(Refer to Division of Mines and Geology Special Publication 42.) ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? $\boxtimes$ b) Res sult in substantial soil erosion or the loss of soil? $\boxtimes$ c) uns resu or located on geologic unit or soil that is table, or that would become unstable as a ult of the project, and potentially result in on-off-site landslide, lateral spreading, sidence, liquefaction, or collapse?